matchillz/matchillz/README.md

 - 👋 Hi, I’m @matchillz
-- 👀 I’m interested in many things, technology, space, music, art, film,
+- 👀 I’m interested in many things, technology, space, music, art, and The Lord of the Rings!
 - 🌱 I’m currently learning C && python
 - 💞️ I’m looking to collaborate on anything intelectually stimulating, which is anything coding.
 - 📫 How to reach me instagram @matchillz